| |

 perpetrated on some country pubs.

-Named The Victoria Hotel because it was built in the year of
+Named The Victoria Hotel probably because it was built in the year of

 the Queen's marriage to her beloved Prince Albert, it was actually recorded